These 36 Questions Can Make Strangers Fall in Love

 Because #science has the psychology of love worked out

 The questions that lead to love.
 The questions used to fall in love.
 The questions designed to help you fall in love with anyone.
 These are pretty bold claims, but they’re always the same 36 Q’s only phrased differently.
-Following one now-famous intimacy study by psychologist Arthur Aron, plenty of others have clearly tried to replicate the results in his laboratory, where he and his team in 1997 were able to make two complete strangers fall in love.
+Following one now-famous intimacy study by psychologist Arthur Aron, plenty of others have tried to replicate the results in his laboratory, where he and his team in 1997 were able to make two complete strangers fall in love.

 This began as a mere exploration of closeness: whether intimacy can be accelerated between two strangers by having them ask each other 36 carefully selected questions.
 For Aron, the key factor here was the “sustained, escalating, reciprocal and personalistic self-disclosure.”
 In the offshoot of this successful study according to Reader’s Digest, some relationships have even led to the altar.

-As much as we wanted to embrace this scientifically sound and evidence-based template for falling in love, we had our hang-ups.
-Hang-ups that only our own run of the social experiment could fix.
+As much as we wanted to embrace this scientifically sound and evidence-based template for falling in love, we had our hang-ups (hang-ups that only our own run of the social experiment could fix).
 Our subjects?
 Then-strangers Tarish Zamora and Paulo Alampay, who are two absolute sports for being willing to reveal such personal details in an on-camera interview.

 If love is blind, we weren’t going into a love experiment blind either.
 To gain a better understanding of our firsthand take on Aron’s “Experimental Generation of Interpersonal Closeness,” we also called on Dr. Fatima Campaña, a Psychiatrist at the Medical City to explain, enlighten and help us bring this experiment into 2019.
-“Love is too general a term, but to zero in on the main topic, let’s talk romantic love,” shares Campaña.
+“Love is too general a term, but to zero in on the main topic, let’s talk romantic love,” she begins.
 “It can be broken down into: lust, attraction and attachment.
 And people confuse these three things with one another all the time.”

 “the heart has no role in all this love business”